F0nkell/API_for_PC/README.md

 - [ ] OCR Integration

 <div align="center">
-Built with ❤️ and ☕ by [Your Name]
+Built with ❤️ and ☕ by F0nkell
 </div>